SIDDHU123M/PYTHON/DataType Functions.md

 - **Access by Index:** Lists, tuples, and strings allow accessing elements by index.
 Dictionaries and sets are accessed by keys.

 - **Sequence vs. Mapping:** Lists, tuples, strings, and ranges are examples of sequences (ordered collections with indices).
 Dictionaries are mappings (key-value pairs), while sets are collections of unique, unordered elements.

----

-Understanding these methods and characteristics for each data type will greatly enhance your ability to work with them effectively in Python.